 I cannot tell you how many times I messaged the Showit team while working on one of my Showit template designs or client websites.

-Their team is awesome, responds to messages with clear and easy to follow information.
+Their team is awesome and responds to messages with clear and easy-to-follow information.

-Prepare yourself to receive one or several animated GIFs – which definitely relieve the stress, and especially when you’re on a schedule.
+Prepare yourself to receive one or several animated GIFs – which definitely relieve the stress, especially when you’re on a schedule. 🙂

-And, if you ever feel stuck and not in a mood to chat with the support team, you can always post in the Showit’s Facebook community.
+And, if you ever feel stuck and not in the mood to chat with the support team, you can always post in Showit’s Facebook community.

 Fortunately, Showit is used by more and more users, so it should be quite easy and effortless to get the right information at the time you need it the most.

-Or, if you want an advice straight from me feel free to post your question inside my nearly 3K Photography Branding, Marketing and Business Facebook community.
+Or, if you want advice straight from me feel free to post your question inside my nearly 3K Branding, Marketing, and Business Facebook community.

 8 | Similar to Illustrator, Photoshop & Lightroom